Our Story

 We know the importance of that light.

-Yet many people continue to struggle in silence, particularly youth, BIPOC communities, 2SLGBTQ+ folks, and trauma survivors.
 What helps most is often not advice or solutions—it’s being witnessed, being met with presence, and feeling less alone.

-This understanding—the need for connection, community, and compassionate spaces—is the seed that grew into the Little Light Community Collective.
+This understanding—the deep need for connection, community, and compassionate spaces—is the seed that grew into the Little Light Community Collective.

 Sometimes in the darkest corners of pain, you don’t need the whole sun.
 You just need a spark.
-One story at a time, we aim to be that spark through storytelling, connection, and hope.

-A little light—shared, held, and multiplied.
+A little light.
+Shared, held, and multiplied.